-- 6.9 Enabling development can come in many different forms; the key is to demonstrate the public good of the substantive development outweigh(s) the disbenefits of departing from planning policy.
-The main scenarios that could involve potential enabling development most relevant to this Coastal Adaptation SPD are: - Relocation of at-risk properties and/or businesses to areas of lesser risk of coastal erosion.
-The development of the 'new' site and changes to/demolition of the 'old' site may need to be part-funded by enabling development; - Provision of coastal risk management structures to protect at risk properties and businesses, funded by enabling development elsewhere; - Rollback or creation of natural habitats (e.g. creation or expansion of salt marsh), funded by enabling development elsewhere.
+- 6.8 Enabling development can come in many different forms; the key is to demonstrate the public good(s) of the substantive development outweighs the disbenefits of departing from planning policy.
+The main scenarios that could involve potential enabling development most relevant to this Coastal Adaptation SPD are: - Relocation of at-risk properties and/or business/es to areas of lesser risk of coastal erosion.
+The development of the 'new' site and changes to/demolition of the 'old' site may need to be part-funded by enabling development; - Provision of coastal risk management structures to protect at risk properties and businesses, funded by enabling development elsewhere (see Chapter 6); - Rollback or creation of natural habitats (e.g. creation/expansion of salt marsh), funded by enabling development elsewhere.